 There are a wide range of tankless water heaters available.
 These include mini heaters, compact heaters, and even comfort heaters.

 Tankless water heaters are powered either by electricity or gas.
-The electric models are more popular than the gas models as they last longer, are typically smaller units, and are easier to install.
+The electric models are more popular since they last longer, are typically smaller units, and are easier to install.

 Gas-powered tankless water heaters produce a higher water flow rate (gallons or liters used per minute) than electric models.
 For example, a gas-powered water heater can heat a flow rate of up to 5 gallons (22 liters) of water per minute 70 degrees Fahrenheit (21 degrees Celsius).
 A gas-powered water heater is an excellent option for larger homes that use a lot of water.

-However, they are substantially more expensive than their electric counterparts and need to be installed by a professional.
-In addition, these models require good ventilation.
+Gas models are substantially more expensive than electric tanks.
+Also, they need to be installed by a professional and require good ventilation.

 Gas-powered water heaters also need an annual maintenance check to keep them in good condition, but they have a potential life span of around 20 years or more, so they are worth the upkeep!

-The Rinnai Tankless Hot Water Heaters run on natural gas or propane, and can provide 5.3-9.8 gallons per minute, depending on the model you select.
+The Rinnai Tankless Hot Water Heaters run on natural gas or propane, and can provide 5.3-9.8 gallons per minute, depending on the model.
 You do need to purchase a special vent pipe for these units.
 Though you invest upfront, you can recoup and then some when paying your water bill.

-Mr. Tankless says the longevity of a gas-powered tankless water heater is much longer than that of an electric-powered tankless heater.
+Mr. Tankless says gas-powered tankless water heaters typicallylast much longer than electric units.
 Plus, he says, you’ll save significantly on your monthly gas bill.
 According to energy.gov, gas-powered tankless water heaters generate higher flow rates than electric ones:

 Mr. Tankless recommends Rinnai gas-powered models.
 “The Rinnai has been around the longest.
 They have great warranties.
 And the unit is solid,” he tells me.